jeremyButtler/bioTools/edClustSrc/README.md

 In the clustering step the read with the highest score (best read) is chosen.
-The edit distance to other reads overlapping the "best read" by 75% is found.
+The edit distance to other reads overlapping the "best read" is found.
 The edit distance is divided by the expected number of errors (error rate (4.6%) * overlap length) to get the percentage of variants to errors.
 Reads with percentages over 10% are not clustered.

+For reads with having at least one window (at least 500 bases), the maximum window error rate is used to scan for regions that have a high number of differences.
+  Not very complex, just gets the number of varaints in each 500 base long chunk.

 For clusters with to few reads, the best read is discarded and a new best read is found.